 Q: If the user password hash is being synchronized from on-premises AD, can the password be changed in Azure AD?

 I believe you might have more of such questions.
-If yes, please leave them as comments for this blog post.
-We can’t keep this list going forever here.
+If yes, please leave them in the comments for this blog post.
+We can’t keep this list going forever here!

 You made it to this point – I’m soooo proud!
 It means you are really into this “cloud thing”.
 Let me then quickly recap the main points from this blog post:

-- When your starting point is an existing Active Directory, and you are moving or considering to move to online service there are few things you need to consider:
+- When your starting point is an existing Active Directory, and you are moving or considering to move to an online service, there are few things you need to consider: